ironhack-labs/lab-canvas-race-car/README.md

 The first thing we need is to create our board.
 The left side of the image is already on the HTML file, but when we click on the **Start Game** button, we need to create the canvas and display the road.

 The canvas HTML element is already part of the HTML starter code provided in the `index.html` file.
-In the `images` folder, you can find the image of the raod.
+In the `images` folder, you can find the image of the road.

 ### Iteration 2: Draw the car